anelegna-1614/rsschool-cv/cv.md

 ***
 ![photo](photo.jpg "Angelina Grinyuk")

 ### **General Information**
 ***
 I like to try and learn new things.
-Espetially when new ideas and solutions are implemented with the same active people.
+Especially when new ideas and solutions are implemented with the same active people.
 I want to change the direction from business analysis to development, as it allows to understand tasks clearly and see clearly the result of work.
 I take various courses and study English to turn this goal into reality.

 ### **Skills and Qualifications**
 ***